-S 1,603,499 Total Entitlement and Program Income G FUNDS UESTED SUPP THER ORTING UNDS OMMENDED DBG BUDGET reque nce between ested and nded funding PUBLIC ADMINISTRATION her ram Administration has maximum cap of 20% of entitlement funds (\$1,512, efore, the allowed percentage is \$320,700.
-Last year's budget was \$294,030, ed level.
-Community Development Administrative Costs \$ 350,000 \$ - s 317,768 \$ (32,232 This project provides for all City costs relative to the administration and planning for the CDBG Program and related Housing activities, including the HOME Rehabilitation Program.
+S 1,603,499 Total Entitlement and Program Income FUNDS UESTED OTHER SUPPORTING FUNDS RECOMMENDED 2011 CDBG BUDGET Difference between requested and recommended funding PUBLIC ADMINISTRATION her ram Administration has maximum cap of 20% of entitlement funds (\$1,512 efore, the allowed percentage is \$320,700.
+Last year's budget was \$294,030 ed level. ,499) an .
+Overa d anticipate II, this is an ed progr increas ram incom se of \$26,6 e (S91,00 70 from 1 00).
+Total fundi FY 2010.
+Reco ng for 201 ommend fu 1 is \$1,603,499. unding at the 1 Community Development Administrative Costs s 350,000 s - s 317,768 s (32,232) This project provides for all City costs relative to the administration and planning for the CDBG Program and related Housing activities, including the HOME Rehabilitation Program.
 These costs include citizen participation activities, program monitoring for compliance with federal regulations, preparation of project designs and the preparation of the Consolidated Plan and Grantee Performance Reports.
 Costs included are salaries, fringe benefits, supplies and equipment.
-Also included in this project is funding to obtain a planning consulting firm for technical planning assistance and the City's development financing consultant on an as-needed basis.
+Also included in this project is funding to obtain a planning consulting firm for technical planning assistance and the City's development financing consultant on an an-needed basis.
 Project funds will also finance the City's administrative costs for the evaluation of proposed Redevelopment Projects, alternatives and preparation of Tax Increment Plans.
 RECOMMENDATION: Fund as recommended.
-Goals/Performance Measurement Maintain city compliance with HUD regulations and requirements Maintain the performance of the City's 11 Tax Increment Finance Districts Propose one new development and public improvement Beneficiary/National Objective: People - residents of West Allis, Administration to serve Low/mod persons Fair Housing Administrative Costs \$ 10,000 \$ 200 s 2,932 \$ (7,06 Costs associated with administering the City's Fair Housing Programs including salaries and fringes of staff that perform administrative work relative to the Fair Housing Ordinance, complaint intake, Fair Housing Board activities, and organizing and promoting the annual Fair Housing Poster Contest.
+Goals/Performance Measurement Maintain city compliance with HUD regulations and requirements Maintain the performance of the City's 11 Tax Increment Finance Districts Propose one new development and public improvement Beneficiary/National Objective: People - residents of West Allis, Administration to serve Low/mod persons 2 Fair Housing Administrative Costs s 10,000 \$ 200 s 2,932 s (7,068) Costs associated with administering the City's Fair Housing Programs including salaries and fringes of staff that perform administrative work relative to the Fair Housing Ordinance, complaint intake, Fair Housing Board activities, and organizing and promoting the annual Fair Housing Poster Contest.
 RECOMMENDATION: Fund as recommended.
-Goals/Performance Measurement Organize Annual Poster Contest Develop a new promotion for Fair Housing awareness Beneficiary/National Objective: People - residents of West Allis, Administration to serve Low/mod persons TOTAL PUBLIC ADMINISTRATION FUNDING REQUESTS: S 360,000 S 200 S 320,700 S (39,30
+Goals/Performance Measurement Organize Annual Poster Contest Develop a new promotion for Fair Housing awareness Beneficiary/National Objective: People - residents of West Allis, Administration to serve Low/mod persons TOTAL PUBLIC ADMINISTRATION FUNDING REQUESTS: S 360,000 S 200 S 320,700 S (39,300)